Pylons/pylons/pylons/docs/en/caching.rst

 * **Templates** - The results of an entire rendered template can be cached using the :meth:`3 cache keyword arguments to the render calls <pylons.templating.render_mako>`.
 These render commands can also be used inside templates.

 * **Arbitrary Functions** - Any function can be independently cached using Beaker's cache decorators.
-This allow fine-grained caching of just the parts of the code that can be cached.
+This allows fine-grained caching of just the parts of the code that can be cached.

 * **Template Fragments** - Built-in caching options are available for both `Mako`_ and `Myghty <http://www.myghty.org/docs/cache.myt>`_ template engines.
 They allow fine-grained caching of only certain sections of the template.
 This is also sometimes called fragment caching since individual fragments of a page can be cached.